Navajo Wars: 1863: Carson's Campaign

 In 1863, as raids continued between the Navajo and the New Mexican militia, the New Mexico District Military Governor, General James Henry Carleton, told 18 Navajo chiefs that they must surrender by July 20, 1863, and move to Fort Sumner, at the Bosque Redondo.
 In July, under orders from Gen. Carleton, Col. Kit Carson began a simultaneous campaign against the Mescelaro Apache and Navajo.
 In a series of raids and skirmishes Carson's troops began rounding up Navajo and Apache and sending them to Bosque Redondo.

 Between September 1863 and January 1864, Carson and his men chased the Navajo, killing and capturing a few.
 Crops were burned, stock was confiscated, hogans were burned.
 Carson attempted to capture a Navajo stronghold in the Battle of Canyon de Chelly.
-Although the army missed destroying the entire force, they destroyed much Navajo property.
+Although the army missed destroying the entire force, they destroyed much Navajo property as part of a scorched-earth policy.

 1864: The Long Walk

 Without food or shelter to sustain them through the winters, and continuously chased by the U.S. Army, groups of Navajo began to surrender.

 Starting in January 1864, many bands and their leaders—Barboncito, Armijo, and finally in 1866 Manuelito—surrendered or were captured and made what is called the "Long Walk" to the Bosque Redondo reservation at Fort Sumner, New Mexico.

+Between 1000-2000 Navajo evaded capture and never surrendered, taking refuge in the Grand Canyon, Black Mesa, Navajo Mountain, Echo Cliffs, and along the Colorado: Hoskinini, Kayelli, Old Scarbreast (Spaneshank), Daghaa Sikaad, Blackhorse, Old Arrow, Peokon and Many Wishkers were their leaders.

 One Navajo elder said of the Long Walk:

 By slow stages we traveled eastward by present Gallup and Shush Bìtó, Bear Spring, which is now called Fort Wingate.
 You ask how they treated us?
 If there was room, the soldiers put the women and children on the wagons.
 Some even let them ride behind them on their horses.
 I have never been able to understand a people who killed you one day and on the next played with your children ...